 -

-An Order to Show Cause seeking, among other things, an order of ancillary receivership against Highlands Insurance Company was signed by the Supreme Court, New York County with a return date of April 29, 2022.
+An Order to Show Cause seeking, among other things, an approval of a final report and closure of this liquidation proceeding was signed by the Supreme Court, Westchester County, with a return date of March 5, 2025, on submission only.

 --[Read Supporting Papers]